-A popular tourist attraction since the 18th century and a UNESCO world heritage since 1996.
-The imperial palace with its magnificent gardens is a must for any visitor to Vienna, Austria’s capital.
+Schönbrunn Palace has been a popular tourist attraction since the 18th century and UNESCO world heritage since 1996.
+The lavish imperial palace, with its magnificent gardens, is a must for any visitor to Austria’s capital Vienna.

-Since I grew up in the Meidling district where you find Schönbrunn Palace, I spent a lot of time as a child in the vast gardens of the imperial palace.
-As a four year old I was relatively unaffected by the fact that I was playing in the garden of the mighty Habsburg dynasty, who ruled Austria for more than 600 years.
+Since I grew up in the Meidling district, where you find Schönbrunn Palace, I spent a lot of time as a child in the vast gardens of the imperial palace.
+As a four-year-old, I was relatively unaffected by the fact that I was playing in the garden of the mighty Habsburg dynasty, which ruled Austria for more than 600 years.
 More important to me was the size of the place and all the cool places to play hide and seek with my mother.
 Furthermore, the zoo (Schönbrunn Tiergarten) was as exotic as it could get for a city boy from Vienna.

 Public Park since 1779

-I have visited the 1,2 km2 park numerous times and been inside the palace a few times as well.
-Nevertheless, the sheer scale, the beauty, and the fantastic architecture never seizes to amaze me.
-Nor anyone else for that matter.
-The Schönbrunn Palace receives around 8 million visitors per year and is not only the most visited landmark in Vienna, but in all of Austria.
-During the summer months (June-August) large hordes of tourists flow out of coaches, cars and the metro in their thousands descend on the palace.
-Sometimes it is far too crowded for my taste.
-On the other hand, the park is huge and even at the busiest times you can find a quiet place, allowing for contemplation and taking in the park’s beauty relatively undisturbed.
+I have visited the 1,2 km2 large park numerous times and been inside the palace a few times.
+Nevertheless, the sheer scale, beauty, and fantastic architecture never cease to amaze me.
+Nor anyone else, for that matter.
+The Schönbrunn Palace receives around 8 million visitors annually and is the most visited landmark in Austria.
+During the summer months (June-August), large hordes of tourists rush out of coaches, cars, and the metro in their thousands, invading the palace.
+Hence, if you want to avoid crowds, arrive early on a weekday.
+Nevertheless, the park is vast, and you can find a quiet place even at the busiest times.
+Try Lange Wiese, near the Palmenhaus, for contemplation and to enjoy the park’s beauty relatively undisturbed.

-Since its humble origins as a hunting lodge in 1638 the Schönbrunn Palace has been extensively rebuilt and expanded over the centuries.
-It received its present size, layout and appearance in the middle of the 18th century.
-With a whopping 1441 rooms the palace, which actually only was the imperial family’s summer residence, is massive.
-If the exterior impresses you, just wait until you get inside the palace.
-The interior decorations of the palace are beyond your wildest dreams.
-No expense was spared in making some of the most lavishly decorated and stunning rooms, I have ever laid my eyes upon.
-The Schönbrunn Palace was not only the imperial family’s summer residence, but was one of Austria’s main state residences where countless parties and official events took place.
-Receiving an invitation to Schönbrunn was the highest honour to any dignitary, domestic or foreign.
+Since its humble origins as a hunting lodge in 1638, Schönbrunn Palace was extensively rebuilt and expanded over the centuries.
+It got its present size, layout, and appearance in the middle of the 18th century.
+Although the palace only was the imperial family’s summer residence, it has a bountiful 1441 rooms.
+If the exterior impresses you, wait until you get inside the palace.
+The interior decorations are beyond your wildest dreams.
+No expense was spared in making some of the most lavishly decorated and stunning rooms I have ever seen.
+However, over time Schönbrunn Palace became more than a summer residence.
+It was one of Austria’s principal state residences where countless festivities and official events took place.
+Receiving an invitation to Schönbrunn was the highest honour for any domestic or foreign dignitary.

 Popular all year

-The museum and those parts of the palace that are open to the public gives you a small insight to the lifestyle to one of the most powerful royal families in Europe from the middle ages until the First World War.
-The museum itself receives around 3 million visitors per year and a popular landmark the year around.
-Thus, I recommend visiting the palace outside the main season if you have the opportunity to do this.
-Springtime in Vienna (April and May) are often mild and the newly blossoming gardens are spectacular colourful and a great time to visit the palace as well.
-At the end of the summer, September still has the warm and lush felling to it, but the number of tourist have diminished.
-I love emerging myself into Vienna when it has gotten back some kind of normalcy after school start.
+The museum and the parts of the palace open to the public gives you a small insight into the lavish lifestyle of one of the most powerful royal families in Europe, from the middle ages until the First World War.
+The museum itself receives around 3 million visitors per year and is a popular spectacle all year.
+I, therefore, recommend visiting the palace outside the main season, if you have the opportunity to do this.
+Springtime in Vienna (April and May) are often mild, and the newly blooming gardens are spectacularly colourful, making it a great time to visit.
+September still has the warm and lush feeling to it, making early autumn a good time to visit as well.
+Besides, the number of tourists has also diminished slightly.

 Coffee and cake

 Do not forget to make your way up to the Gloriette.
-Built in 1775, it was used as the breakfast room and dining hall for the emperor and his entourage.
-The magnificent pavilion not only offers great views of Schönbrunn Palace and the gardens, but also of Vienna.
+Constructed in 1775, it was used as a breakfast room and dining hall by the emperor and his entourage.
+The magnificent pavilion offers great views of Schönbrunn Palace, the gardens, and parts of Vienna.
 In addition to the rooftop viewing terrace, the Gloriette also houses a café.
-Join the Viennese for their favourite afternoon pastime, drinking coffee and eating cake.
-I can easily spend a few hours at Schönbrunn, leisurely strolling along some of the paths or just enjoying a coffee and the views, before I get back to real life and the hustle and bustle of magnificent Vienna.
+Why not join the Viennese for their favourite afternoon pastime, coffee and cake!
+I love spending a few hours at Schönbrunn.
+Leisurely strolling along some of the pathways or just enjoying a coffee and the views, before I get back to the hustle and bustle of the big city.Booking.com

 Much of what you’ll find at the Wiener Naschmarkt are products not often found in regular supermarkets.
 The around 170 sales stalls and shops at Naschmarkt work under the motto “What you cannot find on Naschmarkt, you do not need”!
 Hence, the selection of products is therefore huge.
-Furthermore, in the evening when the stalls […]
+International foods Japanese buffets, Italian grilled specialities, […]

-One of the attractions that we really enjoyed was the Rainforest House, where you literarily are taken through a hot and humid rain forest.
+One of the attractions we enjoyed was the Rainforest House, where you are taken through a hot and humid rainforest.
 Sure, you are on walkways and wooden bridges, but this is as near the real thing as it gets, without travelling to the jungle.
-Hot and humid Hot and humid and […]
+Hot and humid Hot and humid and a few times during […]

-A list of suggestions on what to do in a weekend in Vienna could easily have been in triple digits.
-However, we have collected a few places and sights in Vienna to show you the variety available.
-Moreover, which should be suitable for most people, not matter age.
-These suggestions are not mere tourist traps, […]
+A list of suggestions on what to do on the weekend in Vienna could easily have been almost endless.
+Notwithstanding, we have collected a few places and sights in Vienna to show you the variety available.
+Moreover, our recommendations should be suitable for most people, regardless of age.
+Our suggestions are not mere tourist traps […]

-Austria and Vienna has over the last decades deservedly gained a good reputation among music lovers.
+Austria and Vienna have, over the last decades, deservedly gained a good reputation among music lovers.
 Mostly through the Vienna Philharmonic’s New Year Concerts or its opera house.
 And lately for its vibrant contemporary music scene.
-The soul of the Viennese Music interested people, no matter what genre or type of music one likes, will […]
+The soul of the Viennese No matter what genre or type of music they like, Music-interested people will find […]